 Not to be confused with legendary actions, Legendary Resistance is a trait that can be used by a creature 3 times per day.
 If the creature fails a Saving Throw they can use 1 use of Legendary Resistance and instead pass that Saving Throw.

 This is a completely passive trait and works wonders for boss fights.
 Stunning Strike and other such crowd control abilities are the bane of every boss fight.

 It makes having a single creature fight against a party very difficult if not impossible to make interesting.
 A creature losing their turn and the party wailing on them at advantage makes for a joke of an encounter quickly.
-The boss being able to shrug the crowd control off is almost necessary.
+The boss being capable of shrugging the crowd control off is necessary.

 This may feel like a cheap maneuver.
 It “wastes” a player’s action economy and reverses some progress that they’ve accomplished.
 However, the party only has to force the creature to do this 3 times until they can no longer use it during the encounter.

-If you’re thinking of doing a 1 vs. 5 sort of encounter your creature needs Legendary Resistance in order for it to be a threat at the higher levels.
+If you’re thinking of doing a 1 vs. 5 type of encounter your creature needs Legendary Resistance for it to be a threat at the higher levels.
 The more access to CC the party has the less threatening these encounters are.